 You can create different groups and access, and each member of your team can have access to company passwords based on their responsibilities and role.
 A way to avoid forgetting passwords, sharing by email or on a piece of paper!

 A computer alert system

-You probably have antivirus software on your computers to protect you from outside attacks.
+You most likely have antivirus software on your computers to protect you from outside attacks.
 And for your website, do you have any?

 A security scan is essential to be informed of an intrusion and to be able to act quickly.
 This validates that the files present at your web host are not infected.
 Think about the information on your website.
 Do you want to take the risk of losing them, or worse, having them stolen from you?

 It has now become common to see in newspaper headlines mentions of theft of customer data.
 Assuring your customers that you care about their personal data could well become a competitive advantage over your competition in the coming months.

 Making backup copies is all fine and good, but you still have to do them the right way.